PycraftDeveloper/PMMA/.github/ISSUE_TEMPLATE/feature-improvement.md

 ---

 Describe what portion of the API could be improved.
-_For example: I think the transparent window feature could be improved in the Display section of the API._
+_For example: I think the color portion of the Number Formats API could be improved._

 What improvement would you make?
-_For example: I think it should be made to actually work._
+_For example: I think adding support for HSL and other color formats would be good._

 Do you have any suggestions on how we would make those improvements?
 _For example URLs, code or graphical examples._